elena/example-tests-django-hypothesis/README.md

 https://github.com/HypothesisWorks/hypothesis/blob/master/hypothesis-python/tests/django/toystore/models.py
 https://github.com/HypothesisWorks/hypothesis/blob/master/hypothesis-python/tests/django/toystore/test_given_models.py

 The hypothesis testing for django is very powerful.
-You can add other models and FKs, there's tremendous support for fixtures.
+You can add many other features such as FKs and other strategies, there's also tremendous support for fixtures.

 Django is just python and we actually have all the power of hypothesis testing for all of python, including things like `numpy` and `pandas`.